| Title: | Checking and Simplifying Validation Rule Sets |

 make_feasible()

-Detects variables that have a fixed value in the rule set.
+Detects variables that are constrained by the rule set to have one fixed value.
 To simplify a rule set, these variables can be substituted with their value.
+See examples.

 x |